dragon-fire-fly/organisation_app_frontend/README.md

 ## Agile

 These goals were split into four major themes and used as "Epics" for the agile development of the application.
-The epics were as follows:
+The Epics were as follows:

 1. Account management
 2. Posts